 Mailchimp provides a contact rating for each of your email marketing contacts, on a scale of one to five.
-Use this information to send an appreciation campaign to your most engaged subscribers, or send a re-engagement campaign to try and win back subscribers who haven't opened or clicked in a while.
+Use this information to send an appreciation campaign to your most engaged contacts, or send a re-engagement campaign to try and win back contacts who haven't clicked a link in a while.

 In this article, you'll learn how we determine contact ratings and what you can do with them.

 To determine contact ratings, Mailchimp monitors regular and A/B testing email campaigns only.
 Activity from ads, automations, and landing pages is not included.

 Behind the scenes, we use a 16-point scale to measure contact engagement.
 To help you see at a glance how a contact rates among others, we convert that number and display an associated star rating.
 Everyone starts at zero, or two stars.